 I visited this place every evening for the 4 days I spent in Pondicherry, this place has a peaceful aura and the beach and sea lovers can get addicted to this place, beware, you can fall in love <3

 After the stroll at the beach, make sure that you try the coffee at Le Cafe, a famous coffee shop here.
-There is lots of places to visit in pondicherry to enjoy the sound and mist of sea breeze.
+There are lots of places to visit in Pondicherry to enjoy the sound and mist of sea breeze.

 2. Arulmigu Manakula Vinayagar Temple